-Success or failure of an innovation enterprise will likely depend on whether SOF can develop technologies and platforms aligned to execute a strategy.
+The success or failure of an innovation enterprise will likely depend on whether SOF can develop technologies and platforms that are in queue with executing a strategy.

 “Infiltration and tradecraft.
 How do I enable you to defeat sensors?
 Standoff attack,” Vickers gave as an example.
 “A lot of these are solvable problems, we just haven’t asked.
 They may be hard and expensive, but they’re solvable.”

 For Vickers, designing a platform is as much a question of strategy as it is achieving a feat of engineering.

 “What happens now, where the service buys a platform and SOF modifies it, is not going to work,” he said.
 “Usually when you go wrong in building systems, it’s because you don’t understand your problem enough.
 Partly that’s your own strategy and partly that’s how your adversary will respond.”